samsquire/ideas3/README.md

 # 60. Combined truth

 Don't repeat yourself often means a single point of truth exists.
 But it's poorly implemented in practice.
-I'm going to come out and say a single point of truth is not always accomplished.
+I'm going to come out and say a single point of truth is not always what you want.
 I want there to be multiple points of truth about a thing.
 But for them to be combined.
 You can say things about the same thing but from different perspectives and they might not always live in the same place.

  * Security is a good example.